Yes. We periodically encounter residents who

 It is the responsibility of the property owner to maintain the driveway surface.

-The Highway Department is responsible for replacing or repairing street signs and traffic lights.
+The Public Works Department is responsible for replacing or repairing street signs and traffic lights.
 Please call 215.672.6913 to report a missing or damaged sign or complete the online Report a Concern

 If trees obscure the view of traffic flow they must be cut back to clear the roadway.